County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-Santa Maria Healthcare, Inc., dba Villa Maria Post Acute for Skilled Nursing Facility Services for
+with Santa Maria Healthcare, Inc., dba Villa Maria Post Acute for Skilled Nursing Facility

 a) Approve and authorize the Chair to execute an Agreement for Services of Independent